-The ‘books’ are children and adults who often become the objects of prejudices and stereotypes in our society: representatives of LGBTQ+, feminists and pro-feminist men, vegans, woman working in law enforcement, teenagers who are experienced in project organization, parents who support their lesbian daughter, darker-skinned people or people with disabilities like a blind journalist or an advocate in a wheelchair, activists working with the homeless, and others.
+The ‘books’ are children and adults who often become the objects of prejudices and stereotypes in our society: representatives of LGBTQ+, feminists and pro-feminist men, vegans, women working in law enforcement, teenagers who are experienced in project organisation, parents who support their lesbian daughter, dark-skinned people or people with disabilities, such as a blind journalist or an advocate in a wheelchair, activists working with the homeless, and others.